-The above somewhat rigorous derivations are only carried out for the most-extended 12-m configuration, or the ACA 7-m Array for a stand-alone ACA project.
-If any other configurations are required (a more compact 12-m configuration and perhaps the ACA 7-m and TP Arrays) then their times are calculated as a multiple of the total time (including calibration and overheads) required for the single 12-m configuration.
-The multiplicative factors are specified in the time estimate dialogue and are configuration-dependent.
-It is assumed that the ACA 7-m and TP Arrays will be able to observe in parallel and therefore the multiplicative factor used for both ACA Arrays in total will actually be equal to that for the TP Array alone, as that is larger.
+If any other configurations are required (a more compact 12-m configuration and/or the ACA 7-m and TP Arrays) then their times are calculated as a multiple of the on-source time required for the largest configuration.
+To this are then added the expected calibration time and overheads5 The TP on-source time which is reported in the time estimate will generally be larger than that implied by the multipliers (given in the Technical Handbook) due to the need to observe integer numbers of TP rasters.

+As before, it is assumed that the ACA 7-m and TP Arrays will be able to observe in parallel and therefore the multiplicative factor used for both ACA Arrays in total will actually be equal to that for the TP Array alone, as that is larger.
 As the compact configuration multiplier is less than 1, a minimum time for the resulting SB is enforced that is equal to the time required to perform the various calibrations.